daisy770/Amazon-Product-Review-Analysis/README.md

 ### Data Sources
 The primary source of Data used here is Amazon Case Study data and this is an open source data that can be freely downloaded from an open source online or any other data repository site.
 ### Tools used
-- Ms Excel
+- Ms Excel: data analysis and dashboard creation
-- Pivot tables
+- Pivot tables: data summarization and analysis
 ### Description Of Dataset
 The dataset contains 1,465 rows and 16 columns, with information on :
 - Product details: name, category, price, discount, and ratings